MooersLab/annotatedBibliography/README.md

 Bibtool is distributed with LaTeX.

+## Writing the annotations

 Manually add *annote* fields to the *AnnoBibMyBDA.bib* file and enter your annotations.
 Or, if you are more disciplined, you can add the *annote* fields in a *global.bib* file and repeat the extraction of the cited entries when you are finished.
 All entries in `cited.bib` will be used to create the annotated bibliography regardless of whether the *annote* field is present.

+The annote field does not have to be limited to a single paragraph summary like in the one you made in the sixth grade.
+The annotation field can contain figures, tables, coding listings, and equations.

-I store these files in a *annotatedBibliography* subfolder in my writing project's folder.
+I store these files in an *annotatedBibliography* subfolder in my writing project's folder.
 These files work on Overleaf, too.

 ## Alternative bibliographic styles

-Alternatively, you can use the *IEEEannot.bst* bibliography style file which returns numbered entries in alphabetic order.
+Alternatively, you can use the *IEEEannot.bst* bibliography style file that returns numbered entries in alphabetic order.

 ## Annote fields with multiple paragraphs